dr666m1/docker_rjupyter/README.md

 # about
-jupyterlab with R. not using conda.
+jupyterlab with R.

+unlike `jupyter/r-notebook`, it doesn't use conda.

 # prepare
 run the command bellow to create data container.